-The authors are grateful to Dr. Abla Alzoubi and Dr. Rasha Yousef the technical team in XRD Lab at Al-Baath University, Homs, Syria for XRD
+The authors are grateful to Dr. Abla Alzoubi and Dr. Rasha Yousef the technical team in XRD Lab at Al-Baath University, Homs, Syria for XRD included with the necessary permission for reexperiments.
+The authors also acknowledge the

 Authors' Declaration